 Impact of Poorly Designed EHR’s on Physicians

 A Stanford Medicine poll found that almost 60% of primary care physicians feel that EHR systems need a complete overhaul, and 54% reported that EHR documentation detracts from their job satisfaction.
-To compound on these findings, Medscape’s 2021 Physician Lifestyle Report found that bureaucratic tasks were the primary cause of burnout amongst physicians, and 89% reported having some level of depression (69% clinical depression, 20% colloquial depression).
+To compound on these findings, Medscape’s 2021 Physician Lifestyle Report found that bureaucratic tasks were the primary cause of burnout amongst physicians, and 1 in 5 reported having some level of depression (69% clinical depression, 20% colloquial depression, 11% other).

 Additionally, the Medscape report found that 13% of all physicians have had thoughts of suicide within the past year alone.
 It’s disingenuous to attribute all of these findings to the shortcomings of EHR’s, Medscape themselves notes this, saying that “some specialties may be prone to more stress, greater danger from caring for COVID patients and higher levels of burnout and depression.”
 But the numbers are clear in one irrefutable regard: physicians’ biggest source of job dissatisfaction comes from EHR-related administrative tasks and clerical work.

 Stanford’s 2020 Health Trends Report found a strong correlation between EHR usability and burnout, with 52% of respondents citing their challenges with EHR platforms as the primary cause of their burnout.
 These findings persist despite growing numbers that suggest doctors today are more data driven and open to new technology like EHR’s than their predecessors.
 The report suggests that “high readiness for EHR’s does not correlate with physician satisfaction of the technology itself.”
 Or, in the words of Linda Girgis, MD, who wrote a rather pointed article against EHR’s: